 Origin and Description

 Palisade Hops is a product of the Yakima Chief Ranch in the north western United States.
-The name Palisades means a strong wooden fence, literally, and is a cross between Tettnanger, and an American variety via open pollination.
-Palisades is also known as YCR-4 and marks yet another versatile hop variety from the Yakima Farm.
+The name Palisades means a strong wooden fence, literally, and is a cross between Tettnanger, and an American hops variety via open pollination.
+Palisade Hops is also known as YCR-4 and marks yet another versatile hop variety from the Yakima Farm.

-Palisade Hops borders the line on being a dual use hops, and it associated with India Pale Ales, but more for the complex but subdued flavor profile and aroma than the bitterness.
-The alpha acid content ranges from 5.5%-9.5%, and has a co-humulone content at 24.0%-29.0%, which is somewhat low.
-Palisades can be used in early kettle additions, and is going to perform well at later additions or during dry-hopping in the fermentor.
-The myrcene oil content is rather low, however does not take away from the herbal, grassy character.
-It is associated with sweet nectar fruits with hints of citrus.
+Palisade Hops borders the line on being a dual use hops, and it associated with beer styles such as India Pale Ales, but more for the complex but subdued flavor profile and aroma than the bitterness.
+The alpha acid content in Palisade ranges from 5.5%-9.5%, and has a co-humulone content at 24.0%-29.0%, which is somewhat low.
+Palisade Hops can be used in early kettle additions in the wort, and is going to perform well at later additions or during dry-hopping in the fermentor or keg.
+The myrcene oil content is rather low, however it does not take away from the herbal, grassy character.
+Palisade Hops is associated with sweet nectar fruits with hints of citrus.
 The bouquet will also a deliver a punch of floral perfume to the brew, likely something that is fairly aggressive on the hops.

 Palisade Hops is a strong grower that is high on the yield side at 2200-3000 lbs/acre.
 The medium cones are harvested mid-season from after growing with resistance to mildew and other diseases.
-From Goldens, to Lagers, to Imperials, Palisade Hops is worth some experimental brewing journeys.
+From beer styles such as Goldens, to Lagers, to Imperials, Palisade Hops is worth some experimental brewing journeys.

 Palisade Hops Usage

 Palisade hops is commonly used as as aroma agent in beer.

 Below is a list of characteristics for palisade hops that impact farming, chemistry, transport & trade, beer production, as well as the final character of the finished product.